 - Slider parameters: numeric parameters with decimals, ranging between 0.0 and 1.0.
 These are usually created explicitely by a Float Parameter Node, and used for continuous effects like texture effects, or mesh morphs.

 - Enumeration parameters: they represent an option in a predefined set of options.
 These are created by Object Group Node, to select a child object, or by the Enum Parameter Node, to choose one option of one or multiple Switch Nodes.
+An Enumeration Parameter is created by a Object Group Node only when the group type is set to "One or None" or "At least one Option".

 - Checkbox parameters: they only have two possibilities (enabled or disabled).
 These are created by Object Group Node when the group type is "Toggle Each".